AbdulMoeezBaig/Linux/README.md

 logout-> to logout
 if u change users and use sudo it probably wont work sudoers file determines who can use sudo
+sudo visudo  -> only way to see and do sudo file contents
+%sudo -> its a group and if ur in the group, u dont have to enter password (unsecure dangerous etc)
+thanos ALL = ALL (allows user thanos to do everything)
+thanos ALL = /sbin/useradd